 - Create screen-free times: Sitting too much on the computer or scrolling through Instagram for hours makes you feel dizzy and foggy.
 Take screen-free breaks while working on the computer and try digital detox to sharpen your mind.

-Foggy brain is a common problem especially at these times when we spend hours on the screen.
+Having a foggy brain is a common problem, especially at these times when we spend hours on the screen.
 It makes you feel uncomfortable and out of yourself.
 Some health problems can lead to mental fogginess so if your symptoms persist, you should consult a medical professional for further support.